Male contraceptive: Preclinical development

-Thermal male contraception
+Heat

 Prolonged testicular heating had been shown to reduce sperm counts in 1941, considered as a method of birth control after 1968 and in the 1980s No modern clinical trials have demonstrated the safety, contraceptive effectiveness, or reversibility of this approach.
 Various devices are in early preclinical stages of development, and as of 2017 some approaches have been used by men through self-experimentation.
 As of 2015, the mechanism by which heating disrupts spermatogenesis was still not fully understood.
 There have been theoretical concerns that prolonged heating could increase the risk of testicular cancer since the inborn birth defect of cryptorchidism carries a risk of testicular cancer or that heating could damage sperm DNA, resulting in harm to potential offspring.

-Methods that block sperm release
+Block sperm release

 These approaches work by either physically or chemically preventing the emission of sperm during ejaculation, and are likely to be effective on-demand.

-Non-hormonal pharmaceutical methods in preclinical and clinical development
+Non-hormonal

 α1-adrenoceptor antagonists and P2X1 antagonists have been shown to inhibit smooth muscle contractions in the vas deferens during ejaculation, and therefore prevent the release of semen and sperm while maintaining the sensation of orgasm.
 Various molecules in these categories are under consideration as possible on-demand male contraceptives.